 In addition, VTM shall be enabled with HDRLib functionality.
 For more information see the HDR CTC[2].

-The macro of the SIMD modification of JVET-U0103 shall be enabled.
-The detail configuration will be included later version of this document.
+The macro of the SIMD modification of JVET-U0103 shall be enabled as follows

+#define JVET_U0103_HIGH_BIT_DEPTH_SIMD 1

-It is noted that the above software configuration shall be applied in both low QP range and normal QP range.
+It is noted that the above software configuration shall be applied in both low QP range and normal QP range defined in this document.

 Quantization parameter values

-Two sets of quantization parameters shall be used.
+Two sets of quantization parameters shall be used: low QP range and normal QP range.

 Low QP range for both 12 and 16 bit